 To add another dialog branch, click the plus icon to the right of the dialog box and create the branch as described above.

 Once your test case is set up, in the left pane of the code editor, click Run all.
-Alan will run the test case against the current version of the voice script and mark the dialog branches as successfully passed or failed.
+Alan AI will run the test case against the current version of the dialog script and mark the dialog branches as successfully passed or failed.

-The Alan Platform allows you to easily save and share the created test cases.
+The Alan AI Platform allows you to easily save and share the created test cases.
 You can: